-- An assessment of all polluting activities, including gaseous emissions, particulate/soot emissions and effluent (see also criterion 4.4) is conducted and documented. - ⇒ MAJOR
+- An assessment of all polluting activities, including gaseous emissions, particulate/soot emissions and effluent (see also criterion 4.4) shall be conducted and documented. - ⇒ MAJOR

-- Plans to reduce or minimize identified significant pollutants and greenhouse gas (GHG) emissions in place and implemented.
+- Plans to reduce or minimize identified significant pollutants and greenhouse gas (GHG) emissions shall be in place and implemented.

 - ⇒ MAJOR

 - ⇔

-- A monitoring system in place with regular reporting on progress for the significant pollutants and emissions from estate and mill operations, using appropriate tools. - ⇒ MINOR
+- A monitoring system shall be in place with regular reporting on progress for the significant pollutants and emissions from estate and mill operations, using appropriate tools. - ⇒ MINOR